kiwix/kiwix-js/README.md

 # Kiwix JS

-Kiwix is an offline browser for Wikipedia, Stackexchange, Project Gutenberg, TED Talks, and hndreds of other Web resources packaged as highly compressed ZIM archives.
-For full information about the open-source Kiwix project, see our main Web site: https://www.kiwix.org/.
+Kiwix is your gateway for offline access to vast web resources like Wikipedia, Stackexchange, Project Gutenberg, TED Talks, and much more.
+These resources are packaged as highly compressed ZIM archives available for free from Kiwix.
+Learn more about the open-source Kiwix project on our main [website](https://www.kiwix.org/).

-Kiwix JS is an official HTML5/Javascript implementation of the Kiwix software, principally targeting browser extensions or add-ons.
-You can get the extension, completely free, from the Mozilla, Chrome and Edge extension stores (see [Store links](#officially-supported-platforms) below).
-There is also a version, primarily intended for use within extensions, implemented as an offline-first Progressive Web App (PWA) at https://browser-extension.kiwix.org/current/.
-For the dedicated, fully featured PWA based on Kiwix JS, please see https://pwa.kiwix.org.
+Kiwix JS is our official HTML5/Javascript version, primarily designed for browser extensions.
+Grab our free extension from Mozilla, Chrome, and Edge extension stores.
+Check out the [Store links](#officially-supported-platforms) for more details.
+We also offer an offline-first Progressive Web App (PWA) version at https://browser-extension.kiwix.org/current/.
+For a fully featured PWA based on Kiwix JS, visit https://pwa.kiwix.org.

-To use Kiwix JS, you will need to obtain, completely free, a content archive (see [Usage](#usage)).
-Once you have this on your device, select it with the file selector (Configuration page), or drag-and-drop it into the app, and start searching for article titles.
-No further Internet access is required to read the archive's content.
-You can have the entire content of Wikipedia in your own language inside your device (including images and audiovisual content) entirely offline.
-If your Internet access is expensive, intermittent, slow, unreliable, controlled or censored, you can still have offline access to this amazing repository of knowledge, information and culture.
+To get started with Kiwix JS, download a free content archive ([Usage](#usage)), select it on your device, and start exploring articles.
+No internet?
+No problem!
+You can access the entire content of Wikipedia in your language, including images and audiovisual content, offline.
+Ideal for users with expensive, intermittent, slow, unreliable, or censored internet access.
+You can even load ZIM archives shared on a USB stick or external hard drive.

-The Kiwix browser works with all available content in the [OpenZIM format](https://wiki.openzim.org/wiki/OpenZIM), and has full support for [Zimit content](https://youzim.it/)
-(based on the Web Archive format), both Zimit Classic and Zimit v2.0.
-Some content requires your browser to support Service Workers (see below).
+Kiwix supports all content in the [OpenZIM format](https://wiki.openzim.org/wiki/OpenZIM), including full support for [Zimit content](https://youzim.it/) (based on the Web Archive format), both Zimit Classic and Zimit v2.0.
+Note: Some content requires your browser to support Service Workers.

 [![Build Status: Continuous Integration](https://github.com/kiwix/kiwix-js/workflows/CI/badge.svg?query=branch%3Amain)](https://github.com/kiwix/kiwix-js/actions?query=branch%3Amain)
 [![Build Status: Release](https://github.com/kiwix/kiwix-js/workflows/Release/badge.svg?query=branch%3Amain)](https://github.com/kiwix/kiwix-js/actions?query=branch%3Amain)